TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 cap leaves nothing behind.
 Set `kaggle_model_handle` and the training state is checked into a Kaggle model after each epoch and pulled back at the start of the next run, so re-pushing continues rather than restarts.
 Uploading needs write credentials the notebook does not have by default: attach your Kaggle API token as a Secret so `KAGGLE_USERNAME` and `KAGGLE_KEY` are set.
-Without them the upload is skipped with a warning and training carries on.
+Set the handle without them and the first upload raises at the end of epoch one, ending the run — so check the Secret is attached before starting anything long.

 This is why `wait_for_completion` defaults to `false`: turning it on ties up a terminal for the whole run, and interrupting a blocked `apply` leaves the push recorded in state while you have no